-Interest on the subordinated debt of Charter Realty accrues at the REIT level for Canadian federal income tax purposes, whether or not actually paid.
+Interest on the debt of subsidiaries of the REIT accrues at the REIT level for Canadian federal income tax purposes, whether or not actually paid such that the REIT could realize income not supported by cash distributions.
 The Declaration of Trust generally provides that a sufficient amount of the REIT's net income and net realizable capital gains will be distributed each year to Unitholders in cash or otherwise to eliminate the REIT's liability for tax under Part I of the Tax Act.
-Where such amount of net income and net realized capital gains will generally be distributed to Unitholders in the year, such excess net income and net realized capital gains will generally be distributed to Unitholders in the form of additional Units.
+Where such amount of net income and net realized capital gains in a taxation year exceeds the cash available for distribution in the year, such excess net income and net realized capital gains will generally be distributed to Unitholders in the form of additional Units.

 Unitholders will generally be required to include an amount equal to the fair market value of those Units (excluding an amount corresponding to the non-taxable portion of any net realized capital gains) in their taxable income.
+In such circumstances, a Unitholder may realize income without a corresponding cash distribution.

 Real estate investment trust structures often involve significant amounts of debt.
-The structure of the REIT and its subsidiaries (including Charter Realty) may involve significant amounts of such debt.
-There can be no assurance that taxation authorities will not seek to challenge the amount of interest expense deducted.
+The structure of the REIT and its subsidiaries may involve significant amounts of such debt.
+We cannot assure you that taxation authorities will not seek to challenge the amount of interest expense deducted.
 If such a challenge were to succeed, it could adversely affect the amount of cash available to the REIT for distribution to Unitholders.
-On October 31, 2003 the Department of Finance released, for public comment, proposed amendments to the Tax Act that relate to the deductibility of interest and other expenses for income tax purposes for taxation years commencing after 2004.
-Under the October 31, 2003 proposal, a taxpayer would be considered to have a loss from a business or property for a taxation year only if, in that year, it is reasonable to assume that the taxpayer will realize cumulative profit from the business or property during the time that the taxpayer has carried on, or can reasonably be expected to carry on, the business or capital losses.
-Management believes that the proposed amendments would not have a material effect on its tax position.
-On February 23, 2005, the Minister of Finance announced that an alternative proposal would be released for comment which would address concerns that had been expressed during the consultation process on the "reasonable expectation of profit" test and the potential limitation on deductibility of ordinary commercial expenses.
-No such legislative proposal has been released to date.
+On October 31, 2003 the Department of Finance (Canada) announced certain Tax Proposals relating to the deductibility of interest and other expenses for income tax purposes for taxation years commencing after 2004 (the "October 31 Proposals").
+Under the October 31 Proposals, a taxpayer will be considered to have a loss from a business or property for a taxation year only if, in that year, it is reasonable to assume that the taxpayer will realize cumulative profit from the business or property during the time that the taxpayer has carried on, or can reasonably be expected to carry on, the business or has held, or can reasonably be expected to hold, the property.
+Profit, for this purpose, does not include capital gains or capital losses.
+Management of the REIT believes that the October 31 Proposals would not have a material effect on its tax position in this regard.
+On February 23, 2005, the Minister of Finance announced that an alternative proposal to replace the October 31 Proposals would be released for comment.
+This alternative proposal has not been released as of the date hereof.
+There can be no assurance that any alternative proposal to the October 31 Proposals will not adversely affect the REIT or Unitholders.